 The Company is exposed to financial risk through its financial assets, financial liabilities (investment contracts), reinsurance assets and insurance liabilities.
 In particular, the key financial risk is that the proceeds from its financial assets are not sufficient to fund the obligations arising from its insurance and investment contracts, this can be driven by changes in the market value of assets or through changes to expectations on future yields impacting the value of liabilities.
 The most important components of this financial risk are market risk, credit risk and liquidity risk.
-This risk is heightened through the period of market volatility that has been brought about because of the Covid-19 outbreak.
+This risk is heightened through the period of market volatility that has been brought about because of the Covid-19 outbreak followed by the war in Ukraine.